 These acronyms stand for business-to-business marketing and business-to-consumer marketing, respectively.

-Marketers often differentiate these solutions because some tactics are more effective for marketing to businesses and others for marketing to consumers.
+Marketers often differentiate the above types because some tactics are more effective for marketing to businesses and others for marketing to consumers.
 Even the messaging style differs.

 Inbound and outbound marketing